|

 Read the introductory chapters from The Gnostic Jung by Stephan A. Hoeller: "The Gnosis of C. G. Jung"

-This is the second major effort in recent decades to produce a regularly published journal dedicated to modern Gnostic studies.
-The first, Gnosis Magazine, began publication in 1985 and continued successfully with regular quarterly issues for fourteen years (back issues are still available for sale).
-Since the demise a decade ago of Gnosis Magazine no one has attempted a journal dedicated to the scope of Gnosticism in its modern resurgence.
-We found both of the first two numbers of this new journal very interesting and offer the publisher our best wishes for success.
-Give it a reading!
-No subscriptions are presently offered; it is being sold on a per-issue basis.
-Buy at Amazon.com
+The Gnostic: A Journal of Gnosticism, Western Esotericism and Spirituality is the second major effort in recent decades to produce a regularly published journal dedicated to modern Gnostic studies.
+(The first, Gnosis Magazine, began publication in 1985 and continued successfully with regular quarterly issues for fourteen years – back issues are still available for sale).
+The journal is available for purchase at Amazon.com